 - Circular Saw

 - Tape Measure

 - Pencil or Pen

 Start by measuring out where you want to make the cut and use a pencil to mark it.
 For a 90° cut, it can be anywhere on the width of the board.
-For a straight 45° cut with a circular saw, you can make your mark based on how long you want either the shorter or longer edge to be.
+For a straight 45° cut with a circular saw and speed square, you can mark either the longer or shorter edge.
 It depends on what you’re building, but we almost always mark the longer measurement.

 Even before the saw comes out, your rafter square is going to help you make a more accurate cut by acting as a straight edge for you to mark against.
 A 90° cross cut is pretty straightforward—just line it up and draw a line directly through your mark.

 For a 45° miter, keep in mind whether you marked the short end or the long end.
 If you notice that the square’s angle is going in the wrong direction, just flip it over to get it right.